- 24 hour Emergency Wardens

 When a cat arrives at the Shelter, a full health check is carried out by a vet from Isabelle Vets.
 The cat is then assessed (following its stray days if it is a stray) and put up for rehoming.
 At no time do we ever withhold information, as it is not in our best interests or the cats to do so!
 The cat will be fully vaccinated, wormed and treated for parasites, he or she will also be micro chipped.
 The cat will also be neutered unless it is too young or we have been informed by a previous owner that the cat has already been spayed.
 In the event that we have been misinformed and one of a female cats has not been neutered and becomes pregnant we will endeavour to help with rehoming the kittens, should it be necessary.

 If you live in States or privately rented accommodation we will require a copy of your tenancy agreement or written confirmation from your landlord, stating that he/she is happy to house a cat in that property, and if permission is to be restricted specifically to one animal / cat.

 If we have a cat that is suitable for you and you would like to go ahead with the adoption the cat will be reserved pending a home check.
 Once the home check has been passed you will then be able to take your cat home.
 On collection of your cat he or she will be up to date with his or her vaccinations, wormer and flea treatment and will be neutered (where necessary) and microchipped.
 Our reception staff will arrange a ‘Meet and Greet’ appointment with our vet should you wish to take that up.

-We currently have a minimum cat adoption fee of £50.00.
-It contributes to the care the cat has received during its stay with us (approximately £10 a day), and helps us to continue our work in caring for the animals of Guernsey.
+We currently have a minimum cat adoption donation from £95.00.
+It contributes to the care the cat has received during its stay with us (approximately £5 a day), and helps us to continue our work in caring for the animals of Guernsey.
 You may, however, give more if you so wish.

 Click the button below to download an application form